workkkfor2012/gemini-coder/packages/website/docs/intro.md

 #### 🛠️ File refactoring

 Modify the active file based on natural language instructions.
-The tool attaches selected context in each request.
+When used directly, the tool attaches selected context in each request.
+Indirect use involves modyfing files when applying a chat response of which code blocks contain truncation comments, e.g. "// ..."

-#### 🛠️ Apply Chat Response

-Automatically integrate copied chat response with the codebase.
-To correctly detect target files, the tool expects code blocks to have file paths in a first-line comments.
-The tool makes concurrent API calls for each modified file when code blocks have truncation comments, e.g. "// ...", otherwise files are replaced in place.

 #### 🛠️ Commit messages